mtumilowicz/js-nodejs-websocket-workshop/README.md

      closed, a peer does not send any further data; after receiving a control frame indicating the connection should be closed, a peer discards any further data received
-* It's also designed in such a way that its servers can share a port with HTTP servers, by having its handshake be a valid HTTP Upgrade request
-* the intent of
-     WebSockets is to provide a relatively simple protocol that can coexist with HTTP and deployed HTTP infrastructure (such as proxies)
 *  It is similarly intended to fail to establish a connection when data from other protocols, especially HTTP, is sent to a WebSocket server, for example, as might happen if an HTML "form" were submitted to a